sevko/sevko.github.io/_posts/2015-01-01-nand-2-tetris.md

 and the compilers require some engineering acumen to implement cleanly -- plus, it might be nice to have a vague understanding of all the various components of a computer's hardware and software going into the course, so that it clarifies and refines your understanding of the various moving parts instead of simply introducing a bunch of theretofore unheard-of concepts that, as a result, might be difficult to appreciate.

-## questions left open
+I hope someone proves me wrong, though!

+## vim syntax files
+As a complete aside, you'll work with a number of ad-hoc languages throughout the course: *HDL*, *Hack* assembly, *Hack* virtual machine language, and *Jack*.
+I'm a Vim user and got a little tired of the lack of syntax highlighting, so wrote up a [minimalist plugin](https://github.com/sevko/vim-nand2tetris-syntax) to provide it.